syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if x is not an integer.
+#VALUE! - occurs if x is not an integer.

-&#35;NUM! - occurs if x or mean is non-numeric and s if x < 0.
+#NUM! - occurs if x or mean is non-numeric and s if x < 0.

 #### Example: